 Traditional Marketing is obsolete and doesn’t work for product-led growth (PLG) SaaS products.
-It is all about contextual growth marketing.
+Marketing, including AI email automation, is all about contextual growth marketing now.

 Why is traditional marketing not relevant anymore?